Gandhara Symposium: Salik For Promotion Of Tolerance, Unity To Fight Extremism, Injustice - UrduPoint

 The minister said that the diverse gathering representing different countries and cultures underscored the deep and enduring ties between the nations, besides serving as a reminder of the profound connections that unite them in shared aspirations.

-Highlighting the significance of intercultural and interfaith dialogue, Minister Salik said the Vesakh festival reminded us of the profound wisdom and compassion that underpinned Buddhist teachings.
+Highlighting the significance of intercultural and interfaith dialogue, Minister Salik said Vesakh festival reminded them of the profound wisdom and compassion that underpinned Buddhist teachings.

 In his address, Minister of Buddhasasana, Religious and Cultural Affairs of Sri Lanka Vidura Wikramanayaka called for harnessing the values of Budhha and promoting cultural diplomacy to bring the people and nations together.